What is Cash Application Process in Accounting & O2C | Cash Applications

 When it comes to electronic payments, customers transmit cash remittances through channels such as emails, EDIs, or A/P portals.
 Cash application teams then face the challenge of manually extracting or downloading this remittance from different sources and in various file formats.

 The next step involves mapping these remittances to the corresponding incoming payments.
 This process is time-consuming and can significantly impact the efficiency of cash application analysts.
+Delays can cascade into slower cash visibility, which affects financial planning and working capital management.

 3. Invoice Matching and Exception Handling